justcli/pydep/README.md

 Note that pydep filters out all . folder like .git, .venv etc.

 ## Using pydep to install all dependencies of your software on a new server/machine
 The output of pydep is machine friendly.
-It can be pipes to commands like 'pip3 install...' or some other command to install the modules.
+It can be piped to commands like 'pip3 install...' or some other command to install the modules.